Codeventurer144/Webscraping-HTML-table/README.md

 df['Age'] = current_year - df['Founded']
 ```

-Additionally, to answer the third question in the problem statement, I created a new DataFrame that grouped the data by year and sector to count the number of firms established each year:
+Additionally, to answer the third question in the problem statement, I created a new DataFrame that grouped the data by year and sector to count the number of each of the sectors established each year:

 ```python
 df.groupby(['Founded', 'Sector']).size().reset_index(name='Count')